Irenep123/phase-1-project/README.md

-link to the project recording
+link to the website on netlify - jobads.netlify.app